Why Do We Celebrate St. Patrick's Day

 Irish Blessing

-No matter what you plan to do for this holiday, we wish everyone a safe and happy St. Patrick's Day and close this post with a traditional Irish blessing.
-Don't forget to share & recite this with your family and friends this year and for years to come.
+No matter what you plan to do for this holiday, we wish everyone a safe and happy St. Patrick's Day, and we close this post with a traditional Irish blessing.
+Don't forget to share and recite this with your family and friends this year and for years to come.

 Save